Preface

 ]

-Lets add the a bit of code to allow us to call the api and pass in some messages
+Let’s add some code to call the API and pass in messages:

 messages = []